Ven0mx0/ThinkLightPro/README.md

 I’m building **ThinkLightPro** to guide beginners like me through the logic and planning stage of programming.

 I often struggled with **critical thinking, visualising code, and knowing what steps to take** when solving coding problems.
-I’d get stuck before writing a single line — unsure how to analyse a scenario or plan a program logically — and ended up relying too much on AI.
+I’d get stuck before writing a single line — unsure how to analyse a scenario or plan a program logically.

 **ThinkLightPro** is my way to fix that problem for myself, and help others who feel the same.
 It’s an **interactive, step-by-step tool** that helps you plan, think, and understand how to approach programming tasks before touching code.